Free fire pump weekly test procedure

 How to use this fire pump weekly test procedure

-- Record pump room temperature, inspect suction tank water level, visually check the pump and pipework for leaks, and record the hour meter reading.
+- Record pump room temperature, inspect suction tank water level, visually check the pump and pipework for leaks, and record the hour meter reading.: Pump room temperature should remain above 5 degrees Celsius to prevent freeze damage.
+Verify the suction tank water level is above the minimum mark.
+Walk around the pump, pipework and valves checking for any new leaks or corrosion.
+Record the current hour meter reading.

 In MapTrack, you can schedule and track maintenance digitally.
 Each submission is stored as a timestamped PDF against the asset record.